pedroleitao-neo4j/finance-churn/README.md

 This project implements a churn prediction system for the financial sector, using Neo4j's Graph Data Science (GDS) library.
 It leverages graph-based features ([embeddings](https://neo4j.com/docs/graph-data-science/current/machine-learning/node-embeddings/) and [centrality](https://neo4j.com/docs/graph-data-science/current/algorithms/centrality/ )) alongside traditional demographic data to identify active users at risk of churning.
 The dataset used is sourced from Kaggle's [computingvictor/transactions-fraud-datasets](https://www.kaggle.com/datasets/computingvictor/transactions-fraud-datasets), this dataset was chosen as it includes enough structure (merchants, transactions, cards and users) to derive an interesting graph architecture.
 However it does not include a specific churn label, so we engineered one based on user inactivity.

+There are two main Jupyter notebooks, which together implement the full data science pipeline:
+*   [`donwloader.ipynb`](donwloader.ipynb): Downloads and processes the raw dataset, defining churn labels based on inactivity, and generating a CSV file for Neo4j ingestion.
+*   [`train-evaluate.ipynb`](train-evaluate.ipynb): Connects to Neo4j, builds the graph model, engineers features using GDS algorithms, trains a Random Forest classifier, and performs inference to identify high-risk active users.

 ## The ins and outs of Churn Prediction

 Customer Churn (or customer attrition) refers to the phenomenon where customers stop doing business with a company.
 In the context of finance and banking, this is critical because acquiring a new customer is significantly more expensive than retaining an existing one.